lmorchard/blog.lmorchard.com/README.md

 * Quick gulp task to produce a new boilerplated post

-* Hack gulp-awspublish to upload many files in parallel

 * Switch from Swig to [Nunjucks](http://mozilla.github.io/nunjucks/) because it's a Mozilla project hooray

 * Add some TOC generation in JS